Skip to Content

 • Anytime that they are taken out of their crate or playpen.

 Now look at the schedule.
 Are there any times that go beyond two hours?
-If there is, schedule a few more potty breaks so you never go more than two hours in between at least in the beginning.
+If there is, schedule a few more potty breaks so you never go more than two hours in between.
+At least in the beginning.
 Of course if you still have accidents make the time between potty breaks shorter.
 As your puppy matures they will be able to hold it longer so you should gradually increase the time between potty breaks.

 Puppy leaning on step